 You may want to make this

-Available in sizes from small to jumbo plus to fit different dog breeds, this bed has more than 1,670 five-star reviews on Amazon.
-It's also easy to clean, since the zippered cover can be removed to machine-wash and air-dry.
+Available in sizes ranging from Small to Jumbo Plus to fit different dog breeds, this bed has more than 25,000 ratings on Amazon to date.
+It’s also easy to clean, since the zippered cover can be removed to machine-wash and air-dry.

 If your dog might be tempted to chew on a calming collar or you’d prefer to use a calming aid more intermittently, this

-Zesty Paws calming dental sticks are a two-in-one chew, providing your dog with calming ingredients like l-theanine, hemp extract, and melatonin, while also freshening their breath with taurine and peppermint oil.
+Zesty Paws calming dental sticks are a two-in-one chew, providing your dog with calming ingredients like l-theanine, hemp extract, and melatonin while also freshening their breath.
 The manufacturer recommends a daily serving of half a stick for dogs up to 25 pounds, one stick for dogs 25 to 50 pounds, and two sticks per day for dogs over 50 pounds in weight.
-Helpful review: “These are great for the dogs just prior to grooming or car rides.
-They calm without making them overly sleepy.
-The dogs like the taste as well, which is nice.
-I do notice their breath is also better.”
-6 The Best Calming Puzzle Toy For Dogs
+One reviewer wrote: “My dog has to be in his kennel when we aren’t home, will just go potty, if we’re not here.
+I put him in his kennel with his calming treat and now he runs to his kennel knowing he’ll get his treat.
+He [loves] it.”
+6 Editor’s Pick: A Classic Chew Toy For Dogs

 If your dog doesn't already have a “lovey” or a soft comforting toy, this